alanwatsonforster/glass/src/glass/groundunitdata/AAA.md

 ### Sinai 23

-Turret seems to be similar to the Blazer turret, but without radar.
-Has IR night sights.
+The turret seems to be similar to the LAV-AD turret, so I've adopted the same hit rolls.
+The range and damage rolls are adopted from the mobile ZU-23 section.

 A battery has one search radar (precision 1 degree so not FCR) vehicle and three gun/launcher vehicles.
 It looks like the radar can cue aiming.